This section of the Application Guide covers:

 - UK applicants from low-income backgrounds; and

 You can check if you might be eligible for an application fee waiver before you apply.
-Full instructions about how to apply for an application fee waiver, including any deadlines, can be found on our Declaration and Payment page.
+Full instructions about how to apply for an application fee waiver, including any deadlines, can be found on the Declaration and Payment page.

 Application fee waivers for UK applicants from low-income backgrounds